Reclaim your mind and body from trauma

-You deserve freedom
+You deserve security

 At The Center for Connection, Healing and Change in Woodbridge, VA we understand the impact that relationships have on our functioning.
-We combine the science of early attachment relationships and the practice of healing within an EMDR framework.

 Difficulties in our most important attachments such as childhood physical or sexual abuse, neglect, losses, birth trauma, medical trauma, parental drug or alcohol abuse, or caregiver misattunement have a limiting effect.

 These experiences can leave us feeling permanently vigilant, distrusting, and protective.
 If you know your experience of connection has contained some difficulty, EMDR can help you reclaim your personhood and change the way you respond in your love relationships.

 Heal these painful experiences or inaccurate messages so you can view relationships in a new way, free from the “baggage” of the past.